ciso360ai/website/data/blog/security-policy.md

 ## Consent
 By using our website and services, you hereby consent to our Privacy Policy and agree to our Terms and Conditions.

+## Security Hall Of Fame

+We would like to thank the following security researchers for having responsibly disclosed vulnerabilities to us!

+If you wish to report a security vulnerability and get credit in our Security Hall of Fame please follow our [Coordinated Vulnerability Disclosure](https://ciso360.ai/security-policy/).

+  * Kunal Mhaske